free-drones/drone_interactive_map/src/back-end/README.md

 * ALL threads listed above are initiated (`thread_handler.start_threads()`).
 * The database is started (`use_production_db()` or `use_test_database()`).
 * The web-application/server is started (`run_imm()`).
-* functionallity of ALL API calls that front-end can perform trough socketio.
+* functionality of ALL API calls that front-end can perform trough socketio.
 It also hosts a URL where front-end can retrieve any image that is saved in the database.

 #### RDS_emulator